 School children enjoy a two-week break starting the week prior to Easter.
 This gives parents and children an opportunity to celebrate the local traditions and prepare for the holidays.

 A few weeks before Easter many Franconian communities adorn their well or fountain with fresh spring greens and hand-painted colorful eggs.
 The origins of the Osterbrunnen tradition can be traced back to the Fränkische Schweiz (“Franconian Switzerland”), a region located between the cities of Bamberg, Bayreuth and Forchheim, from where it spread to other areas.
 Tourists flock to the Fränkische Schweiz to tour the villages for Osterbrunnen.
 Hikers and bikers combine their outings with stops at different locations to admire the detailed and artful arrangements on the wells and fountains.
 The tourist offices of the region offer different routes and locations for visitors.
-This year, however, many communities decided to cancel the tradition.

 The Easter holiday season in Germany starts with the beginning of Holy Week on Palmsonntag, the Sunday before Easter.
 A favorite pastime for children during Holy Week is to color emptied eggs to decorate budding tree branches in a vase, or to dye hard-boiled chicken eggs for the breakfast table on Easter morning.
 Gründonnerstag (Holy or Maundy Thursday) is the traditional day for spring cleaning and decorating.